 Florida’s RICO Act

-Effective on July 1, 2016, Chapter 2016-24, amends the civil portions of the RICO statutes under Chapter 895.
-The new legislation allows for an investigative agency on behalf of the state to institute a civil forfeiture proceeding for real or personal tangible and intangible property.
+Effective July 1, 2016, Chapter 2016-24, amended the civil portions of the RICO statutes under Chapter 895.
+The new legislation allowed for an investigative agency on behalf of the state to institute a civil forfeiture proceeding for real or personal tangible and intangible property.

 Florida’s RICO or Racketeering Act

-The crime is charged as a first degree felony punishable by up to 30 years in Florida State Prison.
+The crime is charged as a first-degree felony punishable by up to 30 years in Florida State Prison.
 The elements of the offense include:

 - The person arrested for racketeering was associated with an enterprise;

 - The person arrested for racketeering either directly or indirectly participated in the enterprise by engaging in at least two incidents of “racketeering activity;” and

 - For those incidents in which the person arrested for racketeering was engaged, at least two of them had either similar or the same types of the following:

 - were interrelated by distinguishing characteristics that were not isolated incidents.

 Florida law defines “racketeering activity” as committing, attempting to commit, conspiring to commit, soliciting to commit, coercing to commit, or intimidating another person to commit any of the criminal charges listed in Florida Statute Section 895.02(1)(a) that could be charged by information, indictment, or petition.